better-human/work-with-me-template/readme.md

 ## Values

 As awesome companies like Buffer or Zapier states, values really describe what is the most important for you.
-And this is what people who will want to work with you may really care about
+And this is what people who will want to work with you may really care about.

 ## Family

-Being single, married, divorced with 5 kids affects the way you live and handle things That's something that usually come up in an interview meeting and as such, belongs here
+Being single, married, divorced with 5 kids affects the way you live and handle things.
+That's something that usually come up in an interview meeting and as such, belongs here.

 ## Personality

-This is one of the most difficult part, describe who you are to work with doer, ego/no-ego, need for acknowledgment,of your work, ...
+This is one of the most difficult part, describe who you are to work with.
+Doer, ego/no-ego, need for acknowledgment of your work, ...
-Well anything that would help the reader to know you better
+Well anything that would help the reader to know you better.

 ## Work environment

-Talk about your sweet spot, where you actually get work done As Zapier, you can share the optimal temperature of your office or your perfect At Automattic, you show where you work from https://officetoday.wordpress.com
+Talk about your sweet spot, where you actually get work done.
+As Zapier, you can share the optimal temperature of your office or your perfect.
+At Automattic, you show where you work from https://officetoday.wordpress.com.

 ## The most exiting thing you've acomplished/lived

-Ice breaker
+You've been awesome once, let them know.

 ## Hobbies

-One more thing you can find chemistry about
+One more thing you can find chemistry about.

 ## Readings

-Tell me what You read and I'll tell who who you are You can here write down
+Tell me what You read and I'll tell who who you are.
+You can here write down:
 - your favorite book
 - your current book
 - one book that changed your life

 ## Social media activity

-Here you can tell if you share every part of your life or if you share fewer things or not at all
+Here you can tell if you share every part of your life or if you share fewer things or not at all.

 ## Jobs I can do

+Maybe you have a lot of hats (french expression sorry :-)) and can do multiple things. he you can describe what capes you can wear as your next superhero's job.

 - [Frontend developer](./frontend-developer.md)
 - [Backend developer](./backend-developer.md)